-Under the mentorship of a MIT STEM departmental research faculty member and a postdoctoral research scholar within the corresponding laboratory, BEEAM scholars will develop research and problem-solving skills through conducting and taking ownership of a research project.
+Under the mentorship of a MIT STEM departmental research faculty member and two BEEAM mentors (either MIT postdoctoral researchers and/or MIT graduate students), BEEAM scholars will develop research and problem-solving skills through conducting and taking ownership of a research project.

-In addition to gaining first-hand experience in a research laboratory, BEEAM scholars will participate in several professional development activities during their time at MIT for scholastic enrichment and growth, such as:
+In addition to gaining first-hand experience in a research laboratory, BEEAM scholars will participate in several educational and professional development activities during their time at MIT for scholastic enrichment and growth, such as:

 - attending undergraduate career fairs and workshops outlining the best practices for selecting and applying to STEM focused undergraduate programs